 Festive Stars made from Recycled Drinks Cans November 1st, 2011 I’m preparing for a couple of craft fairs (details coming soon) at the moment and decided to have a go at making some Festive decorations by recycling some drinks cans I’ve been collecting.
 I found this tutorial the other day and thought I could adapt it to me own needs.
 So here goes… What you will need: - Empty drinks cans - Scissors - Craft Knife - Ball point pen or an embossing tool with a fine point - Sharp pointy thing – not sure what the name of this tool is!
 Step One First you need to get a star shape printed onto paper or card and cut out.
 Step Two Next you need to cut the tops and bottoms off your drinks can and give the insides a good clean – I used a craft knife to do this as well as scissors – be careful of sharp edges!
 Step Three Put a bit of sticky tape (rolled up) onto the back of your cardboard star and stick this to the silver side of your can and draw around it – I use my sharp pointy tool to do this but you could also do it with a fine permanent marker.

-DIY: Gift Bags Made from Recycled Envelopes By Jessica Jones, How About Orange Find an envelope of any size.
-(I embellished these by printing a label on the front of them first.
-You can use my design if you want; these PDFs are set up according to how my printer feeds envelopes through.
-If yours is different, you might need to experiment.
-1. 2.
-3. 4.
 101 DIY Projects (Part 1) You don’t require a fat plan to give your home a perceptible help.
 Invest a little and get an enormous change in how your home looks and feels.
 We are here to present you some ideas. …Pebble Mosaic Walk Way… Everyone Need This In The Kitchen Build a Simple Gazebo Add Photo Slides To a Vertical Lamp with Mod-podge Amazing Deck Design Bunk Beds With a Slide Cut an Antique Door in Half and Add Shelves DIY Product for your Garden DIY Stone Wall Hooks!
 Fantastic Design Fire Pit Flower Ball Bouquet I do Get Tired of Reaching For a New Roll All The Time Love This Rustic Picture Frame Moon Crib… Mosaic Stepping Stones Natural Wood Counter Wine Barrels Into Baby Cradles This is a Cozy Corner Pallet Inspiration Potted Candle Planters Rope Stair Rail, Tacky or Cool… Small Hillside Yard… Build Play Area.
 Sometimes The Simple Things Are Best Spiral Planter for Herbs Stack em High Stone Work Tie Yarn Around a Paint Roller for an Awesome Effect Under-lit Pallet Bed Welded Silverware Garden Flowers Wine Bottle Vertical Planter